warp1337/opencv_facerecognizer/README.md

     sudo apt-get ros-groovy-desktop ros-groovy-people-msgs ros-groovy-usb-cam

-Hint: You might save some disk space by installing ros-[indigo|groovy]-base.
-We haven't actually checked if it contains all the required packages.
-If you are familiar with ROS you may install missing packages manually.
+*Hint*: You might save some disk space by installing ros-[*indigo*|*groovy*]-base.
+We haven't actually checked if they contain all required packages.
+If so, you need to install missing packages manually.

 Dependencies RSB: